top of page

 Along my way to Cameron's summit, I met a couple of avid hikers from Fort Collins, Colorado.
 After telling me a bit about their experience hiking 14ers, such as the famous Longs Peak, I knew I wouldn't be able to match their pace for very long.
 After they left me to finish the climb, I met up with them again on the top of Cameron where they took my picture on the summit.

-It was on top of Cameron that I felt the most tired, finishing my only Poptart I had packed to ration amongst the four peaks for the day (stupid move, I know).
+It was on top of Cameron that I felt the most tired, finishing my Poptart I had packed to ration amongst the four peaks for the day (stupid move, I know).
 I was extremely fatigued by this point, and also made another stupid realiztion: I now had to finish all four peaks.
 Ignorantly, I though back on Democrat that I didn't have to summit all four, but could do maybe two or three and be done.
 Obviously, like the map shows, that's now how Decalibron - or most any mountain range for that matter - works.
-If you decide to move on from your first peak to the next, your only options are two summit backwards to get down or forwards, since there's no short cut way down the middle two peaks.
+If you decide to move on from your first peak to the next, your only options are two summit backwards to get down or forwards, since there's no bail routes down the middle of any two peaks.
 Now feeling tired and dumb, I accept my commitment to move onwards and finish what I started by completing the next two summits.

 Me on top of Mount Lincoln, Colorado.
 2021 by Hayley Babbitt.

 The avid hiker couple decided to make a push to Lincoln, leaving me to make a slower trek with the 30-something-year-old man I met on Democrat.
 Spending most of our time on this stretch groaning and talking about how we ached, we also made small talk about the incredible view from where we were.
-We both had our minds fixated on our physical task of completing two more, and only two more peaks.
+We both had our minds fixated on our physical task of completing two more, and only two more, peaks.
 The closer we got to Lincoln, the more our bodies adjusted and our morale boosted.

 The stretch between Cameron and Lincoln was the shortest and also the quickest of the Decalibron sections.
 By the time I reached the summit, the avid hiker couple was still at the top enjoying the views.
-My buddy from the first peak needed to talk a long and well rest, but I was more determined on just getting this thing finished at this point.
+My buddy from the first peak needed to take a long and well rest, but I was more determined on just getting this thing finished at this point.
 After snapping a quick photo at the top, I moved onward with the couple to the last peak: Mount Bross.

 Me on top of Mount Bross, Colorado.
 2021 by Hayley Babbitt.